 The Sierra Club of Canada Foundation, Ontario Chapter also conducted the Regional Assessment research on the Ring of Fire Project.
 The assessment involved interviewing members from the Nishnawbe Aski Nation (NAN) to understand their concerns and perspectives on the Ring of Fire.

 The assessment concentrates on the social, environmental and economic impacts of the Ring of Fire Development Project in the Nishnawbe Aski Nation.
-The surveys and interviews held for this assessment will contribute to a report which will be easily accessible once completed.
+The surveys and interviews held for this assessment can be found in the completed Ring of Fire Assessment.